Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ## IoT Plug and Play

-This solution uses IoT Plug and Play (PnP) with IoT Central.
-PnP defines a model that a device uses to advertise its capabilities to a PnP-enabled application like IoT Central.
+This solution uses IoT Plug and Play with IoT Central.
+IoT Plug and Play (PnP) defines a model that a device uses to advertise its capabilities to a PnP-enabled application like IoT Central.
 PnP is an open specification, to learn more, refer to [What is IoT Plug and Play](https://docs.microsoft.com/azure/iot-pnp/overview-iot-plug-and-play).

+An IoT Plug and Play CO2 monitor model has been published to the [public repository of IoT Plug and Play](https://github.com/Azure/iot-plugandplay-models) models.
+When your device first connects to IoT Central, the IoT Plug and Play model will be retrieved from the public repository of models.
+IoT Central will then create default views using the Plug and Play model.

 The PnP model for the CO2 monitor solution is in the iot_plug_and_play directory.
 This model has been uploaded to the public repository of [IoT Plug and Play models](https://github.com/Azure/iot-plugandplay-models/tree/main/dtmi/com/example/azuresphere)

-The PnP model is declared in main.h.
+The IoT Plug and Play model the CO2 monitor uses is declared in main.h.

 ```c
 #define IOT_PLUG_AND_PLAY_MODEL_ID "dtmi:com:example:azuresphere:co2monitor;1"